Updated June 12, 2023

-Step 4: Since we will be working with sheet 1 we need to activate it first in order to use its properties.
+Step 4: Since we will work with sheet 1, we must activate it first to use its properties.

 Sub sample() Worksheets("Sheet1").Activate End Sub

-Step 5: Now we will use union function to combine the two ranges we have discussed above with the following code.
+Step 5: Now, we will use the union function to combine the two ranges we have discussed above with the following code.

 Sub sample() Worksheets("Sheet1").Activate Application.Union(Range("A1:A5"), Range("B1:B5")).Select End Sub

-Step 6: Once we execute the code above we can see in sheet 1 that those two ranges are in our selection.
-Press F5 or do it manually from run button to see the following result.
+Step 6: Once we execute the code above, we can see in sheet 1 that those two ranges are in our selection.
+Press F5 or do it manually from the run button to see the result.

 Example #2 – VBA Union

-Now in this example let us select two ranges as above together and change their interior color.
-We can change format or change values once we combine and select the ranges together.
+Now in this example, let us select two ranges as above together and change their interior color.
+We can change the format or change values once we combine and select the ranges together.